- Excursions and Day Trips

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

-Welcome and Farewell dinners are included in the program cost.
+A welcome dinner is included in the program cost.
 All other meals are not included in the program cost and are the responsibility of the participant.

 All students will participate in the Bridging Cultures Program that takes place upon arrival.
 This multi-day, on-site orientation aims to ease the student’s transition to their new environment – both inside and outside the workplace – to accelerate readiness to live and work in New Zealand.
 In addition, students have the opportunity to participate in many self-led as well as organized cultural activities and reflection workshops throughout the program.
 Possible activities and workshops may include: